hrbrmstr/homebrewanalytics/README.md

 `brew_analytics_events()`

-  - `brew_build_error_events`: Retrieve Analytics Events for Homebrew Formulae for a Given Category
+  - `brew_build_error_events`: Retrieve Analytics Events for Homebrew Formulae for a build-error events
-  - `brew_cask_install_events`: Retrieve Analytics Events for Homebrew Formulae for a Given Category
+  - `brew_cask_install_events`: Retrieve Analytics Events for Homebrew Formulae for a cask-install events
-  - `brew_install_events`: Retrieve Analytics Events for Homebrew Formulae for a Given Category
+  - `brew_install_events`: Retrieve Analytics Events for Homebrew Formulae for a install events
   - `brew_install_on_request_events`: Retrieve Analytics Events for
-    Homebrew Formulae for a Given Category
+    Homebrew Formulae for install-on-request events
-  - `brew_os_version_events`: Retrieve Analytics Events for Homebrew Formulae for a Given
+  - `brew_os_version_events`: Retrieve Analytics Events for Homebrew Formulae for a OS events
-Category

 ## Installation